chrisrobles/ds-alg-cheatsheet/ds.md

 Add and remove from both ends

 ## Recursion - O(n) time and space
-When a function calls itself with a smaller output until a base case is reached
+When a function calls itself with a smaller input until a base case is reached

 recursive function =
 1. base case
-2. function calling itself with a different input
+2. calling itself with a different input

+- When you think of recursion, think of stacks
+  - it uses the call stack

 Useful for:
 - working backwards